linuxthor/My-TTGO-Watch-Dev/README.md

 ## Introduction

 This is a brief guide to extending or changing the My-TTGO-Watch project by developing new applications.
-Firstly a small warning - there is no separation between the OS and applications or between the various applications.
-Everything runs in one memory space so any small mistake in an application you make (even as simple as a 'use after free' bug or something) can cause the system to crash.
+Firstly a small warning - there is no separation between the watch operating system and running applications or indeed between the various applications.
+Everything runs in one memory space so any small mistake in an application you make (even as simple as a 'use after free' bug or something) can cause the system to crash!

 ## Can you 'brick' the watch?

 You might wonder if it's safe to experiment with your watch or do you risk 'bricking' it or getting into an unrecoverable situation?
-The good news is that I made *lots* of mistakes when writing software for the watch including several reboot loops and rendering the watch seemingly non responsive for a time but I was always able to recover by flashing the firmware again from my PC so based on my limited experiments it seems safe to do some experimental stuff!
+The good news is that I made *lots* of mistakes when writing software for the watch including several reboot loops and rendering the watch seemingly non responsive for a while but I was always able to recover by flashing the firmware again from my PC so based on my limited experiments it seems safe to do some experimental stuff!

 ## Requirements